-- S&P Global Ratings assigned its 'AAA' long-term rating to the New Mexico Finance Authority's (NMFA) \$68.8 million series 2022C senior-lien public project revolving fund (PPRF) revenue bonds. - S&P Global Ratings affirmed its 'AAA' long-term rating on NMFA's previously issued senior- and subordinate-lien bonds. - The outlook is stable.
+- S&P Global Ratings assigned its 'AAA' long-term rating to the New Mexico Finance Authority's (NMFA) \$36.7 million series 2023A-1 and \$39.3 million series 2023A-2 senior-lien public project revolving fund (PPRF) revenue bonds. - At the same time, S&P Global Ratings affirmed its 'AAA' long-term rating and underlying rating (SPUR) on NMFA's outstanding senior- and subordinate-lien bonds. - · The outlook is stable.